 Eggs also contain smaller amounts of almost every vitamin and mineral that your body needs.

-Bottom Line: Eggs are low in calories, but they're very nutritious.
-They’re also very filling and may help with weight loss.
+Eggs are low in calories but highly nutritious.
+They’re also very filling and may aid weight loss.

 Though eggs and dairy products are both animal products and often stored in the same supermarket aisle, they’re otherwise unrelated.